silverbulletmd/silverbullet/docs/API/index.md

 ## index.relations

-`index.relations()`
+`index.relations(kind?)`

-Returns all indexed relations as a query collection.
+Returns all indexed relations, optionally filtered by kind, as a query collection.

 ## index.resolveAnchor